Nasser bin Abdulaziz Al Saud: Personal life

 One of his wives, Muhdi bint Ahmed bin Mohammed Al Sudairi, was the younger sister of his step-mother, Hussa, who was the mother of seven influential sons, known as the Sudairi Seven.
 Nasser and Muhdi had five sons: Prince Khalid, Prince Abdullah, Prince Fahd, Prince Turki and Prince Ahmed.
 His other spouse was a daughter of Abdullah bin Mutaib Al Rashid.
+Another one was a great granddaughter of Nuri Al Shalaan.

 One of Nasser's sons, Turki, was a former military officer and the former head of the Presidency of Meteorology and Environment (PME).
 Another son, Mohammed bin Nasser, is the governor of Jizan Province.
 Mansour bin Nasser was one of King Abdullah's advisors.
 Yet another son, Abdulaziz bin Nasser, is a businessman and the father of Saud bin Abdulaziz, who murdered his servant in London in 2010.
 Abdullah bin Nasser, another son of Prince Nasser, was the president of Saudi football club Al Hilal in the 1970s.

 Prince Nasser's daughter, Al Bandara, died in Riyadh in February 2017.